Dismissive Avoidant attachment. Very impressive sounding words right there.

 - They’ll say all the negative things their parents did were actually good – because that built their character.

-- They often don’t recognize that separations from people have an emotional impact on them.
+- They often don’t recognise that separations from people have an emotional impact on them.
 When their partner’s away, they might get obsessively focused on work.
 They may even celebrate the separation (publically – like on social media).
 Then be strangely, even cruelly distant, from the partner when they return.

 - Dismissives learn to get their needs for attention, sex, and community met through less demanding partners (often the anxious-preoccupied!).
 No one will catch all the “feels” and wreck everything.

 - They learn to disguise it when they need care/help.
 They become good at using all sorts of control to get another person to be there for them.
 They usually seek out people who give without being asked.

 - When you start dating, Avoidants can be charming and have learnt all the right things to say and do.
 They do this well – but only for a while.
 They have an idea in their head of the “ultimate” romantic partner, and no actual human can live up to this.
 When people don’t, they stop pretending and discard people as soon as possible.

 - Because they aren’t really aware of their feelings, they can’t talk about them in a meaningful way.
 Often there are no clues before they dump you.
 They won’t have had the hard conversations.

 - The Dismissive-Avoidant is afraid of, and can’t tolerate true intimacy.
 They were raised to not depend on anyone, or reveal any feelings, so their first instinct when someone gets close to them is to run away.

 - They try to limit their exposure to their partners by manipulating their responses, usually by not responding to messages.
 Especially if their partners need any reassurance about how they feel.

 - They let you know you’re low on their priority list.
 And, that your inner emotional state is your problem.
 This leaves their partner feeling alone – but in a relationship.
 Again – confusion.